trln/relais-reports/README.md

 | NCS-10013692	 | 03/19/2018	    | 12:52:57	    | 03/18/2018	  | 02:04:48	    | OLYMPIA NICODEMI | AN INTRODUCTION TO ABSTRACT ALGEBRA | North Carolina State University |
 | NCS-10013705	 | 03/19/2018	    | 12:51:06	    | 03/18/2018	  |23:41:54	      | STUART TYSON SMITH | ASKUT IN NUBIA	| North Carolina State University|

 [listname] is the subject line prefix that our listserv system automatically adds to incoming emails.
+And, of course, the link to reports in the email would link to the actual S3 space with the reports.

 ## Requirements